InfernoCycle/InfernoCycle/README.md

 # Good Day and Welcome to My Page 👋

-## I am a simple unemployed recent graduate who is just making random apps until the Job Market gets better and less ridiculous.
+## I am a simple unemployed recent graduate who is just making random apps until the Job Market gets better and I get a job.

 - 📫 I can take any request to build whatever you want as long as it's within my abilities. (will know if I accept or don't).
 Also don't expect a time frame as not even I know how long it may take to finish a project.